Effective Web Application Security Testing has become crucial in recent times. Here is a detailed tutorial for website

 If the user input data is crafted in SQL queries to query the database, an attacker can inject SQL statements or part of the SQL statements as user inputs to extract vital information from a database.

 A tester should additionally check the web application for XSS (Cross-site scripting).
-Any HTML E.g. <HTML> or any script E.g. <SCRIPT> should not be accepted by the application.
-If it is, then the application can be prone to an attack by Cross Site Scripting.
+Any HTML For Example, <HTML> or any script For Example, <SCRIPT> should not be accepted by the application.
+If it is, then the application can be prone to an attack by Cross-Site Scripting.

 Many web applications get some useful information and pass this information on to some variables from different pages.

 The attacker can easily pass some malicious input or <script> as a ‘&query’ parameter which can explore important user/server data on the browser.

 Important: During Security testing, the tester should be very careful as not to modify any of the following:

 - Configuration of the application or the server.